Student Projects

 We search enthusiastic and motivated students to carry out research on the following research issues.

-In this project we study novel phenomena, such as unconventional superconductivity (SC) and the break-down of Fermi liquid behaviour (NFL), that appear at a quantum critical point in correlated metals.
+Quantum phase transitions in correlated metals: In this project we study novel phenomena, such as unconventional superconductivity (SC) and the break-down of Fermi liquid behaviour (NFL), that appear at a quantum critical point in correlated metals.
 The basic idea is that the magnetic transition temperature (TM) of a magnetically ordered correlated metal may be tuned to zero temperature as function of a control parameter δ (which may be pressure, doping or magnetic field).
 The resulting phase diagram is sketched in the figure below.
 At the quantum critical point a zero-temperature order-disorder phase transition takes place and new physics emerges.
 We prepare new intermetallic compounds and measure the thermal, magnetic and transport properties at very low temperatures in order to extract the quantum critical behaviour.
-For a typical research topic see Suppression of ferromagnetism in URhGe doped with Ru.
+For a typical research topic see Ferromagnetic quantum critical point in URhGe doped with Ru.

 Students may take part in various shorter and larger projects in the spirit of the research described above.